 I am reading Jo Nesbø’s crime novel “The Snowman” as the bus pulls out of Rygge Airport.
-I wonder what secrets lie behind the deep dark Norwegian woods we’re passing en route to Oslo…
+I wonder what secrets lie behind the deep dark Norwegian woods we’re passing …

 It’s something I will have to discover some other time; the next few days I will spend the weekend in Oslo, the result of a dirt-cheap ticket and a curious attitude.